×

 Definition of Curd snack and Clabber

 Do you know What is Curd snack and Clabber.
 If you are looking for the definition of Curd snack and Clabber or want to know what is Curd snack and Clabber?, then this is where you will fetch your answers.
 Well, in simple terms Curd snack is a type of sweet snack made from curd cheese, popular in Baltic States.
 While Clabber is a food produced by allowing unpasteurized milk to turn sour at a specific humidity and temperature.
 Over time, the milk thickens or curdles into a yogurt-like substance with a strong, sour flavor.
 Both these products are unique in their own ways.
-Curd snack is a Not Available colored dairy product and Clabber is Not Available colored.
+Curd snack is a colored dairy product and Clabber is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Curd snack bears Not Available flavor with a Not Available aroma whereas Clabber has Not Available flavor and a Not Available aroma.
+Curd snack bears flavor with a aroma whereas Clabber has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Curd snack originated in Europe, Middle East, whereas origin of Clabber is traced back to Irish.